abuicke/tarot/minor arcana/cups/6 of Cups.md

 ### Extra

 >*Get calm in thought.
 Our thoughts are the things with which we admit vibrations into our body which produce harmonious or inharmonious emotions.
-As we think, so we feel, and if these thoughts are harmonious, we respond constructively; if they are inharmonious, then destructive changes begin within our body.* - **The Psychology of the Solar Plexus and Subconscious Mind, Julia Seton**
+As we think, so we feel, and if these thoughts are harmonious, we respond constructively; if they are inharmonious, then destructive changes begin within our body.* - **The Psychology of the Solar Plexus and Subconscious Mind** by Julia Seton

+### Footnotes

+1. Example footnote